Engee documentation

 output_sampletime

-Returns the output port calculation step
+Returns the step of calculating the output port

 output_ports_num